Can a Treadmill Get Wet? What Can Go Wrong?

 How Wet Can a Treadmill Get?

 Allowing a treadmill to get extra wet is not advisable.
-Though its electronic components are shielded by the belt, they can still get damaged when water enters the internal system.
+Though its electronic components are shielded by the belt and covers, they can still get damaged when water enters the internal system.
 While treadmills are designed to handle sweat, exposure to rain, high humidity, or spills could cause serious problems.

 Below is a brief discussion of different types of wetness and how to handle them when they occur.